 - In Dungeons & Dragons Online, there is a very early quest, where you are level 1 or 2, where you destroy a crystal, which was allowing a mind-flayer to control a dragon.
 This is a clever way to allow a low level player to defeat enemies which otherwise would curb stomp the PC in one blow.

 - Def Jam: Fight For New York has the Big Bad Crow stabbing the player character with a blade hidden inside his cane.
 It's non-lethal, but halves your health for the fight.

-- In Mass Effect, this is most likely the reason why Biotic Shepard's seem to completely forget that they have the ability to manipulate mass effect fields at will, outside of combat situations.
+- In Mass Effect, this is most likely the reason why biotic-wielding classes seem to completely forget that they have the ability to manipulate mass effect fields at will, outside of combat situations.

 - Saber of the Fate/stay night is the strongest member of her class, already considered the most outstanding of all classes, making her one of the strongest Servants period.
 She possess almost unmatched combat skills, excellent stats, is practically immune to all forms of magecraft and possess some of the most powerful Noble Phantasms in existence, including Excalibur - a Wave Motion Sword capable of flattening mountains.
 She would normally be capable of single-handedly defeating all opposition, with only Gilgamesh being a challenge, which would make the novel rather unexciting as she's partnered with the main character.
 So she ends up getting improperly summoned, which leaves her with reduced stats and inability to regenerate prana through normal means - which limits her to single use of Excalibur before she becomes almost cripplingly weakened.
 Further more she only reclaims her third Noble Phantasm - which power makes her immortal and invulnerable - just before the last battle when she has to face Gilgamesh, the strongest of Heroic Spirits.
 Predictably it turns out to be exactly what she needs to win.